mars0i/popco/README.md

 I suggest starting with popco.lisp.
 A good starting point for reading is the function `run-population-once`.
 You'll also want to reference variables.lisp along the way.
 Note that start.lisp loads all of the lisp files that make up POPCO.
+(Parts of the source code are relatively easy to read, I feel; other parts are not.
+There's a lot of history in some of the code.
+The POPCO rewrite mentioned earlier, if completed, will be easier to read overall--I hope.)

 -------